InseeFrLab/onyxia-api/docs/region-configuration.md

 | `httpsProxyUrl` | | url of the enterprise proxy for the region for https. | "http://proxy.enterprise.com:8080" |
 | `noProxy` | | enterprise local domain that should not take proxy comma separated | "corporate.com" |

-## ProxyConfiguration properties
+## ProxyInjection properties

-It can be used to inject proxyConfiguration in the services, if the helm chart in catalog allow it you can bind this value to helm chart value to override for example HTTP_PROXY, HTTPS_PROXY and NO_PROXY en variable in the pod launched.
+It can be used to inject proxy settings in the services, if the helm chart in catalog allow it you can bind this value to helm chart value to override for example HTTP_PROXY, HTTPS_PROXY and NO_PROXY en variable in the pod launched.

 | Key | Default | Description | Example |
 | --------------------- | ------- | ------------------------------------------------------------------ | ---- |